jonasmb/curlnoisejittering/README.md

 ---

-Note that this repository contains only the Python code used for the direct method and comparisons with other methods.
+Note that this repository specifically contains the Python code used for the 2D direct method and comparisons with other methods.
 There is also a ShaderToy example which produces images qualitatively identical to Figure 5 using our implicit method.
 This example is available [here](https://www.shadertoy.com/view/Dd3yW4).

 ## Dependencies